roadfoodr/tinware/prompts/tinware-FSD-current.md

   - The "Show Hint" button remains active, allowing for consecutive hint requests.
 - If there are no valid words for the current scenario, the hint displays "There are no possible valid words".
 - The type of hint (count or definition) is stored in the game state as `lastHintType` to determine which type to show next.
+- Each time a hint is requested, the `hintCount` in the game state is incremented.
+- The hint count is used in the score calculation to apply a penalty for using hints.

 ### 5.7 Keyboard Controls